thody/thody.github.io/_posts/2013-07-11-I-have-a-new-website.markdown

 wanted to deal with a database, or pay for the hosting required for a more dynamic site.
 Hence, I've switched over to using Jekyll and GitHub Pages, and I'm very happy so far.

-Stay tuned while I crank out some of the posts I've been queuing up!
+Stay tuned, while I crank out some of the posts I've been queuing up!